 You are most likely to see Galapagos short-eared owls on Genovesa Island.

-The world’s only nocturnal gull can be found here in Galapagos.
+The world’s only nocturnal gull can be found here in the Galapagos Islands.
 They feed at night, but you can spot them during the day along rocky cliffs of Genovesa, Española, San Cristobal, and Plazas Sur.